axonivy-market/ai-assistant/ai-assistant-product/README.md

 - `Name`: name of the AI assistant
 - `Permissions`: a list of Ivy roles that can use the AI assistant
-- `Model`: the AI model the assistant will use to perform its functions (for more details, please refer to [Configure AI Models](#configure-ai-models))
+- `Model`: the AI model that the assistant will use to perform its functions (for more details, please refer to [Configure AI Models](#configure-ai-models))
 - `Avatar`: the avatar of the AI assistant.
 Only the following image file types are accepted: `*.png`, `*.jpg`, `*.jpeg`.
 By default, the AI Assistant logo is used as the avatar
 - `Contact Email`: the contact email that the AI assistant can provide to users if needed
 - `Contact Website`: the website email that the AI assistant can provide to users if needed